Updated: Jan 12

 Blogging has only really grown to be a major part of internet culture and specifically for marketers in the past decade or so – a relatively short amount of time in the history of the internet!
 Initial blogging platforms included LiveJournal and Blogger, which are generally credited with the explosion of the popularity of blogs in the early 2000s.
 Once it became clear that you could monetise your blog with adverts – the launch of AdSense in 2003 helped a generation start to earn from their hobby – and as businesses realised that they could use blogs as a way to drive traffic to their websites, showcase their expertise and increase their domain rankings, it became clear that blogs would be here to stay.

-Today there are more than 600 million blogs on the internet.
+Today there are more than 570 million blogs on the internet (stats provided by First Site Guide ).
 That’s out of approximately 1.74 billion websites (correct as of January 2020 – whenever you are reading this post we guarantee that number has increased dramatically!
-Tumblr hosts over 2/3 of the blogs in the world – over 496.1 million.
+Tumblr hosts over 2/3 of the blogs in the world – over 510 million.
 But it’s clear that many businesses are using their WordPress websites to create their blogs – 36.6% of blogs are created using WordPress, and there are approximately 70 million new posts and 77 million new comments on WordPress every month.
 That’s a pretty healthy amount of engagement.

 Blog posts are some of the most shared content, which is why 53% of marketers are prioritising blog content.
 There are plenty of different types of blog posts that work, and 36% of content marketing teams are considering ‘how to’ guides and educational content to increase their traffic and brand awareness.